Ask any Parisian parent why they never go visit the Louvre Museum with their children and they will all give you the same three reasons:

 3. Guided visits

-– Book a classic visit to the Louvre.
-In children’s words, “a classic visit” is a synonym for nightmare!
+- Book a classic visit to the Louvre.
+In the words of the children themselves, “a classic visit” is a synonym for a boring nightmare!

 4. Restaurants and Facilities

 - Bring food or drinks from outside.
 Eating and drinking in areas where artwork is displayed is strictly forbidden.
 Still water is allowed (away rom the artworks), so bring a reusable water bottle!

 -Go to the Louvre on an entirely empty stomach!
 You will most likely be in line for a while, and cafes inside the museum are scattered.
 Don't leave for the Louvre on an entirely empty stomach; no one wants to be hangry!

 -Take a break at the café Mollien, the only restaurant that is really inside the museum.
 Located right next to the Mollien staircase, you’ll be able to buy drinks and snacks there.
 Your children will want to get a refreshment after an hour or two inside the Louvre!
 Since drinks and food are not allowed inside the museum, you will have to stay in the café Mollien for the snack break.

 -Enjoy one of the 14 cafés, restaurants and take-away outlets located throughout the Louvre, the Carrousel and Tuileries gardens.
 These offer either table service or take-away food.
 These are not located inside the museum, but they are perfect for a break after the visit!